 Unsurprisingly, the US investor was pretty well positioned, with solid returns and less volatility than most.
 Most other countries (to the exception of the Netherlands and Canada) suffered from higher volatility, as a direct function of inflation and exchange rates, Japan being the paramount example at the bottom right of the chart (as Wikipedia explains, Japan acted forcefully on its currency, with rather unfortunate consequences).

 More disturbingly, let’s look at maximum drawdowns (in real terms, based on annual historical returns -no intra-year dynamics-), with the same asset allocation.

 While the US investor and a few other countries (Canada among others) had to sit tight during major crisis (oil crisis in the 70s, Internet bubble in 2002, financial crisis in 2008/09), investors in numerous other countries would have experienced much more dramatic drawdowns with drops exceeding 50%.
 In Japan and Switzerland, the situation would have been especially dire.
 It is fair to say that currency risk can double down with financial shocks and add insult to injury.

 To finish, let’s discuss a long-term form of risk (‘deep risk’ as Dr. Bernstein would put it).
 Let’s look at the Safe Withdrawal Rate for a retiree, assuming the usual 30 years retirement timeframe, and fixed (inflation-adjusted) withdrawals.
-To do so, we can look at multiple 30 years (or close) cycles, first cycle starting in 1970, second one in 1971, etc. As an attempt to better capture the roller-coaster of the early 21st century, we extended this logic to cycles up to 1994 (hence a somewhat shorter time period in some cases, always stopping in 2016).
+To do so, we can look at multiple 30 years (or close) cycles, first cycle starting in 1970, second one in 1971, etc. As an attempt to better capture the roller-coaster of the early 21st century, this logic was extended to cycles up to 1994 (hence a somewhat shorter time period in some cases, always stopping in 2016).
 That’s a total of 25 cycles.
 The following chart shows the portfolio growth (CAGR) and the Safe Withdrawal Rate (SWR) for the worst cycles, for each country.
 The asset allocation remains 70/30.

-The so-called “4% rule” doesn’t quite apply, to say the least.
+The so-called “4% rule” didn’t quite apply, to say the least.
 Not only did Japan and Switzerland display an abysmal 2.5%, but a significant cluster of countries hovered around 3% to 3.5%.
 While Canada and Sweden did remarkably well.